streamlit/example-app-langchain-rag/README.md

 Tunstall, L., Beeching, E., Lambert, N., Rajani, N., Rasul, K., Belkada, Y., … & Wolf, T. (2023).
 Zephyr: Direct Distillation of LM Alignment. arXiv e-prints, arXiv-2310. <https://doi.org/10.48550/arXiv.2310.16944>.

+## Misc Notes

+- There is an issue with newer langchain package versions and streamlit chat history, see https://github.com/langchain-ai/langchain/pull/18834
+  - This one reason why a number of dependencies are pinned to specific values.